maciejmroz/modern-scala-stack/Readme.md

 - I generally do not use `Kleisli` for dependency injection (unless I have to, like for http4s/Caliban integrations), and I do not use any dependency injection framework, only traditional constructor parameter passing.
 This is an experiment I am not 100% sure of - might backtrack on this going forward.
 - Services are fixed on `IO` effect.
-I know some people will disagree but I believe lifting pure values to `IO` isn't really much different from using `Id` type parameter in testing abstract `F[_]` algebras.
+I know some people will disagree, but I believe lifting pure values to `IO` isn't really much different from using `Id` type parameter in testing abstract `F[_]` algebras.
   Accidentally, because at infrastructure level I am forced to use different effect type, this creates natural separation of system layers - maybe that's good?